 Use of tobacco by youth remains unacceptably high with new users starting every day.
-Among high school students in 2015, 9.3 percent smoked cigarettes, 16.0 percent used electronic cigarettes, 7.2 percent used hookah or waterpipes, and 8.6 percent reported smoking cigars.i While cigarette smoking by youth may be on the decline, both electronic cigarette and hookah or waterpipe use appear to be on the rise among youth.ii In fact, among young adults aged 18-20, 24 percent report smoking cigarettes and 10.2 percent smoking cigars.iii It is important that any effort to address youth initiation include all tobacco products.
+Among high school students in 2018, 27.1 percent used any tobacco product, 20.8 percent used electronic cigarettes, 8.1 percent smoked cigarettes, 7.6 percent used cigars, 5.9 percent used smokeless tobacco, and 4.1 percent used hookah or waterpipes.i In fact, among young adults aged 18-20, 17.3 percent report smoking cigarettes and 9.2 percent smoking cigars.ii It is important that any effort to address youth initiation include all tobacco products.

-Nearly 95 percent of adults who smoke started smoking before the age of 21 and nearly 100 percent started by age 26.^{iv} This time period is when the brain is fully developing, including the parts responsible for decision making, impulse control, sensation seeking, and susceptibility to peer pressure.^v Adolescents and young adults are therefore a critical population to target with evidenced-based, tobacco control strategies.
+Nearly 95 percent of adults who smoke started smoking before the age of 21 and nearly 100 percent started by age 26.iii This time period is when the brain is fully developing, including the parts responsible for decision making, impulse control, sensation seeking, and susceptibility to peer pressure.^{iv} Adolescents and young adults are therefore a critical population to target with evidenced-based, tobacco control strategies.